 Place two “Trick or Treat” baskets beside the entrance.
 First off, free biscuits and sweets to please your little customers and second, discount coupons with 2%-10% deals for the next order.

 Offer a special Halloween deal and give guests who are following you on social media a complimentary dessert.
-With the right all-in-one restaurants POS software, you'll be aware of the effectiveness of all promotional offers and holiday discounts.
+With the right all-in-one, you'll be aware of the effectiveness of all promotional offers and holiday discounts.
 Think about what your customer would love, and create an offer around that!

 Halloween party ideas for bar and restaurant businesses